-Easter, the holiest holiday on the Christian calendar, will be celebrated by millions of Jesus-followers around the world Sunday.
+Easter, the holiest holiday on the Christian calendar, is celebrated by millions of Jesus-followers around the world.

 The day commemorates the resurrection of Jesus after he was crucified, buried in a tomb and raised from the dead on the third day.
 The history of Jesus’ life, death and resurrection is one of the most well-known stories across the world and recognized as a celebration day after a penitent Lenten season.